YannickGalow/Zentra-iOS/README.md

 - Try restarting the app

 **Login issues**
+- Login is optional - app works without authentication
+- To log in, open the side menu and tap "Login" in the Profile section
-- Default credentials are for testing only
+- Default credentials are for testing only:
+  - `admin` / `1234`
+  - `user` / `1234`
 - Ensure "Remember login" is enabled if you want persistence
 - Check Face ID/Touch ID settings if using biometric authentication
+- Debug login button available in LoginView for quick testing (development only)

 **Navigation problems**
 - Use the menu icon if swipe gesture doesn't work